Proportional hazards model: A single binary covariate

 Suppose the endpoint we are interested in is patient survival during a 5-year observation period after a surgery.
-Patients can die within the 5 year period, and we record when they died, or patients can live past 5 years, and we only record that they lived past 5 years.
-The surgery was performed at one of two hospitals, A or B, and we'd like to know if the hospital location is associated with 5-year survival.
-Specifically, we'd like to know the relative increase (or decrease) in hazard from a surgery performed at hospital A compared to hospital B. Provided is some (fake) data, where each row represents a patient: T is how long the patient was observed for before death or 5 years (measured in months), and C denotes if the patient died in the 5-year period.
-We've encoded the hospital as a binary variable denoted X: 1 if from hospital A, 0 from hospital B.
+Patients can die within the 5-year period, and we record when they died, or patients can live past 5 years, and we only record that they lived past 5 years.
+The surgery was performed at one of two hospitals, A or B, and we would like to know if the hospital location is associated with 5-year survival.
+Specifically, we would like to know the relative increase (or decrease) in hazard from a surgery performed at hospital A compared to hospital B. Provided is some (fake) data, where each row represents a patient: T is how long the patient was observed for before death or 5 years (measured in months), and C denotes if the patient died in the 5-year period.
+We have encoded the hospital as a binary variable denoted X: 1 if from hospital A, 0 from hospital B.

 Our single-covariate Cox proportional model looks like the following, with $\beta_1$ representing the hospital's effect, and i indexing each patient:

 Using statistical software, we can estimate $\beta_1$ to be 2.12.
 The hazard ratio is the exponential of this value, $\exp(\beta_1) = \exp(2.12)$.
 To see why, consider the ratio of hazards, specifically:

 Thus, the hazard ratio of hospital A to hospital B is $\exp(2.12) = 8.32$.
 Putting aside statistical significance for a moment, we can make a statement saying that patients in hospital A are associated with a 8.3x higher risk of death occurring in any short period of time compared to hospital B.

 There are important caveats to mention about the interpretation: